GoodRoyal/writing/Writ/shorts/shortstories.md

 ## 2

-every thought could be tracked. when thoughts were bundled that was tracked too. free thinkers then used this method: create an attractive thought net give it energy and attention and maintain various tangents in view but not in thought
+thoughts alone and in bundles tracked, so red team penetrators juggle orthogonals

+he faced a bamboo stalk
-so our hero on Friday looked at a bamboo stalks not thinking about penetration
+not thinking about penetration

-opposite to our hero the bamboo stalk stalked it knew something was up and it knew it was penetration.
+opposite to him the bamboo stalk stalked it knew something was up and it knew it was penetration.

-question: can an athlete win and loose a race at the same time? better, how does silicon process koans?
+question: can the seer be seen by the seeing sea? better, why can silicon process koans?

 koan: why penetrate what is whole? better, who penetrates the whole?